The ISO 27001 Planning Phase Key Steps

 Determine Risk Treatment Options

-Broadly define what your approach to each risk is going to be.
+Clearly define your approach to each risk.

 Develop Risk Treatment Plans